Active Plus Keeping your body & mind A+ Menu button

 What is Concussion?

-The Concussion Service is a multidisciplinary service, funded by ACC to support people in their recovery from a mild to moderate TBI.
-The service provides effective interventions and education to help avoid symptoms continuing beyond the usual recovery time.
+The Active+ Concussion Service is a fully-funded ACC programme delivered by a interdisciplinary team to support people recovering from mild to moderate TBI.
+It provides interventions and education to help clients understand and manage their symptoms, reducing the risk of symptoms continuing beyond the usual recovery time.

 • Medical specialists